Investment Policy Monitor

 -

-The Investment Policy Monitor provides the international investment community with country-specific, up-to-date information about the latest developments in foreign investment policies.
+The Investment Policy Monitor provides the international investment community with up-to-date, country-specific information on recent policy developments affecting foreign direct investment (FDI).

 -

-The UNCTAD's Investment Policy Monitor database include official measures affecting FDI adopted by United Nations Member States.
-These encompass measures explicitly targeting FDI (FDI-specific), as well as general investment measures with a clear impact on foreign investment (FDI-related).
 The measures are either reported directly to UNCTAD by Member States through annual surveys or identified by UNCTAD researchers through publicly accessible sources (such as government websites and specialized policy databases).
-The classification of measures as more or less favourable is based solely on their potential impact on investors.

 Note: Measures are verified, to the fullest extent possible, by referencing government sources.
 The compilation of measures is not exhaustive.